Nancy Adams: Awards and honours

 Awards included the Loder Cup in 1964, and the New Zealand 1990 Commemoration Medal.
 She was appointed a Companion of the Queen's Service Order for public services in the 1989 New Year Honours, and a Commander of the Order of the British Empire, for services to botany, in the 1996 New Year Honours.
 In 1994, she received an award for her work Seaweeds of New Zealand: An Illustrated Guide, which held a description of 600 different plant species and illustrating 441.
 She is a Royal Society Te Apārangi 150 women in 150 words laureate.

+Eponymy

+The following two genera and four species of algae have been named after Nancy Adams: